Trade Apprenticeship for Foreigners

 Unfortunately, foreigners cannot work a traditional 4-year apprenticeship in Australia, as you cannot obtain a work visa to do so.
 However, there are still options available to learn a trade in Australia.

 Can international students learn a trade in Australia?

 Fortunately, there is an option for international students who would like to learn a trade in Australia.
 Students can study a 1 or 2-year course in their trade at an education provider and receive the same qualification as an Australian who undertakes a 4-year apprenticeship.

 How does it work?

-Students can enrol to study many trade courses in Australia including: Carpentry, automotive mechanical, automotive electrical, joinery, boat building, chef, electrical instrumentation, cabinet maker, engineering fabrication and trade, air conditioning and refrigeration, bricklaying, plastering, heavy diesel commercial mechanic and many more.
+Students can enrol to study many trade courses in Australia including: carpentry, automotive mechanical, automotive electrical, joinery, boat building, chef, electrical instrumentation, cabinet maker, engineering fabrication and trade, air conditioning and refrigeration, bricklaying, plastering, heavy diesel commercial mechanic and many more.

-What is vocational placement?
+What is a vocational placement?

 Frequently asked questions

 What if I find an employer who will take me on as an apprentice?